-Fig. 18 Output bandwidth usage rate (B/s) at the server

-Cube2-VFC with three Intel Quad-Core machines with 8 GB RAM each, connected via 1 Gigabit LAN.
-One executes the server, and two others execute 48 simulated players (i.e., bots employing the game's very own artificial intelligence engine), 24 in each.
+Currently, this game employs only one server.
+For the purpose of evaluating VFC performance w.r.t. bandwidth usage (both inbound and outbound) by the server, we tested Cube2-VFC with 3 Intel Quad-Core machines with 8 GB RAM, connected via 1 Gigabit LAN.
+One executes the server and two others execute 48 simulated players (i.e., bots employing the game's very own artificial intelligence engine), 24 in each.
 During 10-minute runs, bots move around the game world in search of weapons and energy, while looking for enemies and shooting each other on sight.

 Figures 17 and 18 evaluate bandwidth usage by employing VFC when compared with the game's original implementation.
-We measured bandwidth usage rate necessary to propagate: (i) objects (i.e., player's object contents due to player's movements with consequent modification in position), (ii) so-called events (shooting, triggering of sound effects, in-game messaging, etc.), and (iii) total bandwidth usage (sum of the previous two, albeit dominated by object propagation).
+We measured bandwidth usage rate necessary to propagate: i) objects (i.e., player's object contents due to player's movements with consequent modification in position), ii) so-called events (shooting, triggering of sound effects, in-game messaging, etc.), and iii) total bandwidth usage (sum of the previous two, albeit dominated by object propagation).